FaridPBBGE/Code-Genomics-and-Bioinformatics-Analyses/README.md

 * To remove loaded modules: **module purge**
 > It is always recommended to use module purge before using another modules in the same terminal session
 ## RNA_Mapping Pipeline
-Before mapping sample reads to reference genome, at first, we will index reference genome of crop of interest by using STAR/2.7.9a tool (This is the update version available in TAMU HPRC when I am using the tool).
+Before mapping sample reads to reference genome, at first, I will index reference genome of crop of interest by using STAR/2.7.9a tool (This is the update version available in TAMU HPRC when I am using the tool).
 ### Reference genome indexing
 ~~~
 #!/bin/bash